‘The Bold And The Beautiful’ Spoilers: Bill & Brooke Rekindle Romance, Katie Tells Eric About Quinn & Ridge?

 As for this Friday’s big Spectra fashion show, The Bold and the Beautiful spoilers show that whether it’s a success or a failure, things will never be the same.
 Regardless of the outcome, the Forresters will know that they were ripped off and all eyes will be on Coco (Courtney Grosbeck) and Sally (Courtney Hope) as the culprits.
 This will destroy Thomas (Pierson Fodé) and RJ (Anthony Turpel), both of whom were falling for the Spectra sisters.

 Get ready for the war between the Spectras and the Forresters to heat up.
-This time, it’s the younger family members who are at the center of the drama and things are about to get explosive.
+This time, it’s the younger family members who are at the center of the drama, and things are about to get explosive.

 The Bold and the Beautiful airs weekdays on CBS and CBS All Access.